 About the Archives

-You are welcome to visit the Archives during Open Hours or by making an appointment.
+You are welcome to visit the Archives during Open Hours or by making an appointment

-The Archives are open every Tuesday morning from 9-11 am
+The Archives are open every Tuesday morning from 9-11 am for walk-in assistance

-Please note the guidelines for visiting the Archives, which can be found here.
+Please note the guidelines for visiting the Archives, which can be found here

 If you would like to visit the Archives outside of Open Hours, please make an Appointment Request with the Archivist.
 The digital collection is fully accessible online.
 If you have a research request that cannot be answered using our digital collection but you are unable to visit us in person, please fill out a Research Request form, found here.
 We will respond to requests in the order that they are submitted.
 The Archives processes donation inquiries only through the Archives Donation Inquiry form.